 Much like Mark Twain, tales of the death of oil seem to be greatly exaggerated.
 In fact, the U.S. Energy Information Administration predicts that by the year 2050, we will be using slightly more fuel than we are now, with little change from year to year (see chart below).
 Famed investor Warren Buffet increased his Berkshire Hathaway stake in Occidental Petroleum by $250 million this month, which shows he agrees.
-With the advent of electric cars, some of this demand will simply shift to other energy sources, but we also use fuel for other purposes that can drive demand.
+With the advent of electric cars, some of this demand will simply shift to other energy sources, but we also use fuel for additional purposes that can drive demand.
 Let us cover some of the types of energy we use and how that might change going forward.

 We can divide the energy world into three main groups.
 Carbon-based forms include petroleum, natural gas, and coal, while nuclear and renewables comprise the remaining portion.
 Electricity in the United States is generated mainly through natural gas, coal, renewables, and nuclear respectively.
-Petroleum is mainly responsible for transportation power.
+Petroleum is primarily responsible for transportation power.
 A standard 42-gallon barrel of oil (based initially on a 40-gallon whiskey barrel plus two gallons in case of spilling) is used for everything from gasoline and diesel to paint, tires, asphalt, and cosmetics.
-Natural gas is also an important driver for synthetic fertilizer, which is used for crop growth and heating homes.
+Natural gas is also an essential driver for synthetic fertilizer, which is used for crop growth and heating homes.
 Expect to hear more about the latter as Germany fights to stay warm amid a potential cut-off from Russian gas this winter.

 On the demand side, the IEA (2020) World Energy Outlook 2020 report shows that while almost all forms of energy see an increase, the desire for renewables increases the most.
 This is partly due to their relatively low production levels now but also through policy mandates, particularly in Europe and the United States.
 Countries tend to use more energy as they grow, and absent shrinking GDP is the trend we have seen play out for some time but accelerating since the 1950s and increasing 500% since that time.
 Programs to conserve energy may slow this rate, but developing countries do not want to sacrifice their prosperity.
 China and India, in particular, look to employ the “all of the above” strategy to power their economies.